pdybowski/booking-clone-Api/README.md

 **Query**

 It allows to remove a hotel even if they have any reservation.

 `forceDelete = true`

+- **Body**

+  No body data required.

 ### Response